Hrithik-Kumar/Smart-Grocery-Map-and-Inventory/doc/sprint1_rubric.md

     - 2 marks = full team is present
     - 1 mark = one member is not present
     - 0 marks = more than one member is not present
+  Mark: 2

   - Working software (max 2 marks)
     - 8 marks = features presented work flawlessly
     - 1 mark removed for each bug/error identified or for missing records on Jira

+  Features
+  - Sign Up
+  - Login + Logout
+  - Modify Account Details
+  - Company Profile
+  Mark: 8

   - Presentation (max 2 marks)
     - 2 marks = UI demonstrated is visually appealing and intuitive for users
     - 1 mark = one or more errors identified by the demo TA
     - 0 marks = UI is visually unappealing
+  Feedback:
+  - Add titles for screens to help know what screen they are on
+  - Account Screen - You should ideally display the information of the profile on the page
+  - Since this is a mobile app, be sure to include mobile navigations to your page (ie. Back button)
+  - Note: Hard coded reviews
+  Mark: 1

   - Documentation (max 2 marks)
     - 2 marks = documentation has been created for frontend and backend systems with great detail
     - 1 mark = documentation has been created for frontend and backend systems with some errors
     - 0 marks = documentation has not been created
+  Mark: 2

-  Your Mark: __ / 14
+  Your Mark: 13 / 14

 ---

 ## Total Mark

-69 / 89
+82 / 89